TreyVigus/ChessClient/readme.md

         - execute runTests.js, which executes all files of the form .test.js from the build/app directory.

 #### Gotchas
-- Due to an inssue with typescript https://github.com/microsoft/TypeScript/issues/16577, imports won't be changed to include the file extension (ES6 requires folder/file.txt vs TS which requires folder/file).
+- Due to an issue with typescript https://github.com/microsoft/TypeScript/issues/16577, imports won't be changed to include the file extension (ES6 requires folder/file.txt vs TS which requires folder/file).
 Unfortunately, .js extensions must be manually added in the .ts files.